 To pursue a career as an audiologist, you must first earn your bachelor's degree in audiology and speech-language pathology, followed by an MSc in Audiology.
 Completing an MSc. is required and will benefit your career since you will be able to learn a lot more about the auditory profession.

 If you wish to practise alone and operate your own clinic, you must get an RCI certificate.

 If you like teaching, you may become a professor after completing your master's degree.
 You can even continue your education and pursue a PhD.
-There is much more to being a doctor than simply being a doctor in any medical speciality.
+There is much more to being a doctor than being a doctor in any medical speciality.